-The Company's significant accounting policies are disclosed in the audited consolidated financial statements for the years ended December 31, 2019 and 2018 ("annual financial statements"), included in the Company's final prospectus that forms part of the Company's Registration Statement on Form S-1 (Reg.
-No. 333-239698), dated July 29, 2020 and filed with the SEC pursuant to Rule 424(b)(4) on July 30, 2020 (the "Prospectus").
+The Company's significant accounting policies are disclosed in the audited consolidated financial statements for the year ended December 31, 2020 ("annual financial statements"), which are included in the Company's Annual Report on Form 10-K that was filed with the SEC on February 12, 2021.
 Since the date of those financial statements, there have been no changes to the Company's significant accounting policies, except as noted below.